Sky News Australia Removed From New Zealand’s Airwaves After They Aired Live Stream Of Terrorist Attack

-Sky News Australia has been pulled from New Zealand’s airwaves after they aired some of the footage captured during a terrorist attack at two mosques in Christchurch, NZ, on Friday.
-Forty-nine Muslims were killed by a shooter who live-streamed the attack.
+Sky News Australia has been pulled from New Zealand’s airwaves after they aired some of the footage captured during a terrorist attack at two mosques in Christchurch, New Zealand, on Friday.
+Forty-nine Muslims were killed by a shooter who live streamed the attack.

 The news of the removal was shared by Sky News New Zealand’s Twitter account and follows a request from New Zealand police asking social media users to refrain for sharing the video.
 They also indicated they were trying to have the video “removed.”